 With every transaction, and every interaction with your app or website, your software should be building a tightly focused profile of each member.
 With that information to draw on, you won’t have to guess whether they’re Gen Z or Gen X, pioneers or skeptics — their own activity will tell you what their needs are; you’ll simply need the predictive tools to analyze the data, and then offer services and products to meet those needs.

 Lumin Digital Delivers on Personalization

 The success of your intergenerational outreach doesn’t depend entirely on your digital banking platform, but the tools provided by the right platform can have a substantial impact.
 Lumin Digital is designed and built from the ground up to be that kind of platform.

 Lumin’s fast, cloud-native software coaxes the best-possible load and execution times even from older hardware and poor-quality connections, and its interface is consistent among all hardware platforms.
 That makes it easier to learn and less-frustrating to use, no matter whose eyes are on the screen.
-Just as importantly, its AI and predictive analytics enable your institution to provide powerful personalization and timely prompts, offers and assistance to your members.
-You’ll also have first-class support and access to Lumin’s API as part of the package, which will make both your members and your IT team happy.
+Just as importantly, its AI and predictive analytics enable your institution to provide powerful personalization and timely prompts, offers and assistance to your users.
+You’ll also have first-class support and access to Lumin’s API as part of the package, which will make both your users and your IT team happy.

 Contact us today to request a demo and learn how Lumin Digital can help your institution improve its competitiveness across generations.